-At this point the device displays, on User DTE, NMEA sentences.
-To disable the entire set of the NMEA sentences running on ASC0 serial port enter:
+After entering AT\$GPSNMUN=1, ... command, NMEA sentences appear on User DTE.
+To disable the entire set of the NMEA sentences running on Modem Serial Port (ASC0) enter:

-AT\$GPSNMUN=0 OK
+AT\$GPSNMUN=0

-4.1.3.
+4.3.
 GPS Power Control

 Let's assume that the GPS factory configuration, memorized on NVM, hasn't been changed: when the GSM modem is powered on, the GPS receiver is switched on.
 The following AT command is used to switch on/off the GPS receiver.